- Yogurt is made from milk cultured with live bacteria.

 - Yogurt cheese or strained yogurt: Yogurt is strained to remove liquid whey, resulting in a thick, creamy, concentrated product.

 - Frozen yogurt: To make frozen yogurt, regular yogurt is mixed with a pasteurized ice cream mix of milk, cream, and sugar.
 Other ingredients, such as stabilizers, fruit, and flavors are blended together and then the mixture is frozen.
 In some cases, frozen yogurt contains live bacteria; the bacteria become dormant when cooled, but regain activity post-ingestion due to the warm body temperature.

-- Lite or light: Yogurt that is 50% less fat or one-third fewer calories than regular yogurt is considered light.
+- Lite or light: Yogurt that has 50% less fat or one-third fewer calories than regular yogurt is considered light.

 In 2013, commercial yogurt products were determined by FDA to be contaminated with the fungi, Mucor circinelloides, and symptoms, including vomiting, nausea and diarrhea, were reported by more than 300 consumers.
-The risk associated with fungal pathogens is not well understood but M. circinelloides may cause spoilage in yogurt and pose a particular risk to the immunocompromised.
+The risk associated with fungal pathogens is not well understood, but M. circinelloides may cause spoilage in yogurt, and it poses a particular risk to the immunocompromised.

 To contribute to the Yogurt Foodborne Outbreaks section, please follow this link: http://fsi.colostate.edu/

 Milk is the main ingredient used when making yogurt.
 It can be cream, whole, low-fat, or skim.
 Whole milk is used to make full-fat or regular yogurt, low-fat milk is used to make low-fat yogurt, and skim milk is used to make non-fat yogurt.
 In general, the higher the fat content of the milk, the smoother and creamier the yogurt will taste.